adamtow/autocuts/docs/index.md

 # Autocuts Examples

-Here are links to shortcuts that work with Autocuts:
+Here are links to shortcuts that work with [Autocuts](https://adamtow.github.io/autocuts-admin/), the background shortcut manager for iOS 13.

 - [Auto DND](https://routinehub.co/shortcut/3644): Turn on Do Not Disturb mode automatically during calendar events that have the string "DND" in their Title or Notes field.
 - [Auto Low Power Mode](https://routinehub.co/shortcut/3641): Set Low Power Mode on your iPhone or iPod touch when your battery level falls below a certain percentage of your choosing.